zoomrecordingsgoogle-drive

 Stop downloading Zoom recordings by hand.

-Connect Zoom and Google Drive once, and every recording since lands in Drive automatically — no click-through, no race against storage limits.
+Connect Zoom to the cloud storage you own once — Google Drive, OneDrive, or Dropbox — and every recording since lands there automatically — no click-through, no race against storage limits.
 Free to start.

 More from the blog